Catchin' It Early: Figurin' Out HIV Signs in Women

 Night sweatsNight sweats are episodes of sweating that happen at night.
 They can soak your clothes and bedding.

-Vaginal dischargeVaginal discharge is normal, but it can change in color, amount, and smell if you have an HIV infection.
+Vaginal dischargeVaginal discharge is normal, but changes in color, amount, and smell can sometimes indicate an infection.

-Pelvic painPelvic pain is discomfort in the lower belly area.
-It can be triggered by a variety of factors, including HIV.
+Pelvic painPelvic pain refers to discomfort in the lower abdomen.
+It can be caused by a range of factors, including certain infections or health conditions.

 First Hints of the Virus